-Fiction, poetry, essay, and drama submissions are now CLOSED.
-General submissions will reopen September 15th, 2018.
+Fiction, nonfiction, poetry, and drama submissions are currently CLOSED.

 For all submissions, please remember to include the title of the work, your name, and contact info on the first page of your manuscript.

 All submissions should be sent via Submittable, through the portals of their respective genres.
-All attachments sent to our email address will be deleted, and any submissions sent via postal mail will not be read.
+All attachments sent to our email address will be deleted, and any submissions sent via postal mail or social media will not be read.

 We accept simultaneous submissions, but not multiple submissions; please submit no more than one manuscript at a time.
 We do not accept previously published works.